suviniV/Virus_Model/README.md

 # Virus_Model
-A virus model developed using Netlogo to demonstrate how a virus is spread based on the population, infectiousness percentage of the virus, etc..
+A virus model developed using Netlogo.
+It demonstrates how a virus is spread based on the population, infectiousness percentage of the virus, etc.
+Also gives a visualization on the healthy percentage, infected percentage and immune percentage.